 - Be committed to attending and participating in all sessions

 Native Governance Center will only consider complete applications for the program.
 A complete application must include the all of the following:

 - Online application form

-In addition to the online application, you must have two professional references submitted in support of your application.
+In addition to your online application, you must have two professional references submitted in support of your application.
 These references must be from two non-relatives who are familiar with your values, character, and goals.
 You may ask your supervisor, coworkers, members of a coalition or committee you are involved in, professors, or people that you have worked with in the past year.
 Your reference cannot also be applying for the same cohort, but references from Rebuilder Alumni are acceptable.